Reamuji/toConstMove-SPWN/README.md

     etc
 - **Range limited to 4095**
-    will be fixed once while loop is implemented you can increase it is by simply modifying the file
+    will be fixed once while loop is implemented you can increase it is by adding a value in the file
 - **Posible issue when range low value is a number of power 2 (2,4,8,16,etc)**
     might problematic :
     **8**..90
     68..**32**
+- **Small jitter when the low value is negative**
+    if the move duration is 0 the obj will teleport to somewhere else for 1 frame before going to destination
+    else, the obj will jitter while moving (noticable when the obj supposed to not moving)

 ## Syntax